 She serves on the Maryland Medicaid Advisory Committee and Maryland Developmental Disabilities Administration’s Quality Advisory Council and Transition Advisory Team.

-Grace has been a member of The Arc family for 22 years and has served on the boards of The Arc of Prince George’s County and The Arc of Maryland.
+Grace has been a member of The Arc family for 22 years and has served on the boards of The Arc of Prince George’s County and The Arc Maryland.
 She continues to serve as a volunteer for The Arc and other organizations for Disabilities, Special Health Care Needs and Human Rights Organizations.

 As a human rights activist, Grace strongly believes that disability rights are human rights and advocating for this noble cause has become second nature to her.

-Kathy Swanson is the Consulting Director of Education and Development for The Arc Maryland.
+Kathy Swanson is the Director of Education and Advocacy for The Arc Maryland.
 Kathy is a graduate of The University of Michigan, receiving a Juris Doctorate from the Michigan State College of Law.
 During more than two decades of experience in non-profit management, she worked for the Archdiocese of Baltimore in Baltimore City for twelve years with parishes that provided services to persons who were food and housing insecure as well as those effected by violence.

 Kathy’s policy, training and advocacy experience for persons with disabilities include prior work for The Arc Maryland, The Arc Howard County, The Arc of York County (PA), The Arc of Chester County (PA), and The Arc of Pennsylvania.
 Kathy also provided consultant services to the Pennsylvania Department of Education and Department of Health and Welfare, focused on families raising children with disabilities.